Jesse Senko

 - BSc, Fisheries and Wildlife Sciences, University of Connecticut, Storrs, CT

-Applied marine ecology and conservation; fisheries and seafood sustainability; conservation technology and innovation; marine megafauna ecology and conservation (especially sea turtles); animal behavior, sensory ecology, and movements; community-based conservation; human dimensions of conservation; participatory learning; social responsibility
+Applied marine ecology and conservation; coastal fisheries; marine megafauna ecology and conservation (especially sea turtles); conservation technology and innovation; animal behavior, sensory ecology, and movements; community-based conservation; human dimensions of conservation; participatory learning; social responsibility

-- St. Lucie Nuclear Power Plant, Jensen Beach, Florida, USA: Our research at this unique site assesses behavioral responses of sea turtles to sensory cues, fishing gear, and bycatch reduction technologies.
-Due to the large number of sea turtles captured at the St. Lucie Power Plant and its facility with large entrainment canals and tanks, this site allows us to conduct controlled trials quickly and efficiently.
-By having a detailed understanding of sea turtle behavior in relation to fishery hazards and deterrents, our experimental approach has the potential to contribute to “fine tuning” of bycatch reduction innovation.
+- Controlled experiments at our Bycatch Innovation Lab: We conduct controlled experiments at the St. Lucie Nuclear Power Plant to understand how sea turtles interact with fishing gear and bycatch reduction technologies.
+Due to the large number of sea turtles entrapped in the power plant’s intake canal, this one-of-a-kind study site allows us to conduct controlled bycatch experiments with wild sea turtles in experimental tanks.
+By gaining a detailed understanding of sea turtle behavior in relation to fishery hazards and deterrents, our experimental approach allows us to optimize bycatch reduction technologies that can then be tested in fisheries.

 Collaborators: ‡international, #domestic, **undergraduate student mentored, *graduate student mentored, +fisher/citizen scientist